Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Experiments

 \subsection{Data Summarization}

+In this study, we apply Algorithm~\ref{algo:distributed} to the task of data summarization under logistic regression, as considered by~\citet{HugginsCB16}.
 The task of data summarization is as follows.
-Our goal is to select a few data samples that represent the data distribution \emph{sufficiently} well, so that a model built on the selected subsample of the training data does not degrade too much in performance on the unseen test data.
-More specifically, we are interested in approximating the test distribution (i.e., discrete $p$) using a few samples from the training set.
+The goal is to select a few data samples that represent the data distribution \emph{sufficiently} well, so that a model built on the selected subsample of the training data does not degrade too much in performance on unseen test data.
+More specifically, we are interested in approximating the test distribution (i.e., discrete $\pi$) using a few samples from the training set.
 Hence, algorithms such as SBQ and WKH are applicable, provided we have a reasonable kernel function.
-We use Fisher kernels~\cite{Jaakkola1999}, since they were recently used to show strong performance for this task~\cite{Khanna2019}.
-For completeness, we provide a brief overview of the Fisher kernel in the appendix.
+Recently,~\citet{Khanna2019} used SBQ with Fisher Kernels~\citep{Jaakkola1999} for this task.
+By using the distributed SBQ/WKH over $s$ machines, we obtain a roughly $s$-times speedup on the run time with minimal loss in the log-likelihood of the selected sample when compared to the results of~\citet{Khanna2019} for this task across three different datasets namely \texttt{ChemReact}, \texttt{CovType} and \texttt{WebSpam}.

+\paragraph{Fisher Kernels.} For completion, we provide a brief overview of constructing the Fisher kernels.
+Suppose that we have a parametric model that we learn using maximum likelihood estimation, i.e., $\hat{\theta} := \arg\max \log p(\bX | \theta) $, where $\theta$ represents the model parameters and $\bX$ the data.
+The notion of similarity that Fisher kernels employ is that if two objects are \emph{structurally} similar as the model \emph{sees them}, then slight perturbations in the neighborhood of the fitted parameters $\hat{\theta}$ would impact the fit of the two objects similarly.
+In other words, the feature embedding $\bff_i := \frac{\partial \log p(\bX_i | \theta)}{\partial \theta} |_{\theta = \hat{\theta}}$, for an object $\bX_i \rightarrow \bff_i$ can be interpreted as a \emph{feature mapping} which can then be used to define a similarity kernel by a weighted dot product: